UWStout/VirtualFieldTripStudy/infoPages/01-FacilityOverview.md

     Click below to start a tour of the first floor.
 Be sure to click to watch the video in the first room!
   buttonText: 'Tour The Plant'
+  hotspots:
+    - 'A video right in front of you when you start'
+    - 'A voice over inside the control room that is through the door to your right when you start.'
 tourPano:
   enable: true
   startRoom: '1S01_10'